 Reverend Warnock went to Morehouse College on what he calls a “full faith” scholarship – not knowing how he would pay for school, but believing that grit and determination could help him follow his dreams.
 With the help of a Pell Grant and low-interest student loans, he became the first person to graduate from college in his immediate family, and he knows from experience that education can be a ladder of upward mobility.
-But Reverend Warnock also understands that grit and determination alone aren’t enough, especially in the face of the hardship and debt that so many students face.
-And he knows that today, things are harder than ever for kids like him trying to climb upward.
+But Reverend Warnock also understands that grit and determination alone aren’t enough, and that today, things are harder than ever for kids like him trying to climb upward.

-But Reverend Warnock also understands that that college isn’t for everyone and that we should be providing more options for people to make a good living for themselves and their families that don’t require college degrees.
-That’s why he’s a strong believer in offering more opportunities like vocational training, trade schools, and apprenticeship programs that will get young people ready for a changing economy.
+Reverend Warnock also understands that college isn’t for everyone, and is a strong believer in offering more opportunities like vocational training, trade schools, and apprenticeship programs that will get young people ready for a changing economy.

 In the Senate, Reverend Warnock has fought for Georgians by

 - Introducing the Clean Commute for Kids Act to help transition much of the nation’s school bus fleet to zero-emission vehicles, which would help protect Georgia children’s health

 - This legislation would support production of Georgia-made Blue Bird Buses, assembled and manufactured in Fort Valley, GA

 - Prioritizing ways to address student loans, and their disproportionately negative effect on Black and Brown college graduates

 - Securing nearly $260 million in funding for HBCUs in the American Rescue Plan